Cengelsen/postreceiver/README.md

 ## The Nginx config

-This is what was required to enable NGINX to proxy the POST-payload to the localhost
+This is what was required to enable NGINX to proxy the POST-payload to the localhost.

 ```sh
 location /webhook {